project-rig/rig/docs/source/control_tutorials.rst

     result of this are encouraged to submit a patch or open an issue as the developers are open to (reasonable) suggestions!

-In addition to these high-level interfaces, a lower-level interface for sending and receiving application-defined SDP and SCP packets to running applications via a socket.
+In addition to these high-level interfaces, Rig includes a lower-level interface for sending and receiving application-defined SDP and SCP packets to running applications via a socket.

 The two high-level machine control interfaces are: